omni-us/jsonargparse/DOCUMENTATION.rst

     parser.add_argument("--in_ext_vars", type=dict)
     parser.add_argument("--in_jsonnet", action=ActionJsonnet(ext_vars="in_ext_vars"))

-For example, if a jsonnet file required some external variable ``param``, then the jsonnet and the external variable could be given as:
+For example, if a Jsonnet file required some external variable ``param``, then the Jsonnet and the external variable could be given as:

 .. testcode:: jsonnet

     cfg = parser.parse_args(["--in_ext_vars", '{"param": 123}', "--in_jsonnet", "example.jsonnet"])

-Note that the external variables argument must be provided before the jsonnet path so that this dictionary already exists when parsing the jsonnet.
+Note that the external variables argument must be provided before the Jsonnet path so that this dictionary already exists when parsing the Jsonnet.

-The :class:`.ActionJsonnet` class also accepts as argument a json schema, in which case the jsonnet would be validated against this schema right after parsing.
+The :class:`.ActionJsonnet` class also accepts as argument a JSON Schema, in which case the Jsonnet would be validated against this schema right after parsing.